 Raising Monarchs Second Stage - Monarch Caterpillar

-After 3-5 days, the second stage of raising Monarchs begins...a tiny caterpillar emerges (below left).
+After 3-5 days, the second stage of raising monarchs begins...a tiny caterpillar emerges (below left).
 The first sign of this event are small "scratches" on the milkweed leaves.

 You can leave the caterpillar in the plastic container for a few days.